triton-inference-server/tutorials/Feature_Guide/Speculative_Decoding/TRT-LLM/README.md

 5. Compare Performance

-   From sample runs, EAGLE 3 typically delivers 2x or greater token throughput improvement over the base model at low concurrency.
+   From sample runs, EAGLE-3 typically delivers 2x or greater token throughput improvement over the base model at low concurrency.
 The exact speedup varies by hardware, model, and dataset.

    As stated above, the number above is gathered from a single node with one GPU - RTX 5880 (48GB GPU memory).
 The actual number may vary due to the different hardware and environment.